stevekanger/scrollpro/README.md

 ### `refresh()`

 Recalculates the controller and all items in the controller.
-Will fire automatically when the window resizes.
+This will fire automatically when the window resizes and when the documents fonts are loaded.

 #### Args: none